hhru/api/docs_eng/resumes.md

 quick_purchase.name | string | name of the action for the service order quick_purchase.price | nubmer | price of service
 quick_purchase.currency | object | currency of service
+description | string, null | description of services using

 <a name="owner-field"></a>